If you had to pack all your conversion wisdom and power into one tiny space, it would be the call-to-action button.

 The word “free” is often used in button copy, and with good reason.
 It suggests to the user the value they will get when they click on the button.

 Your value proposition was communicated earlier in the funnel.
-Now, with your button copy, you remind people of that value proposition through a few strategic words.
+Now, with your button copy, you need to remind people of that value proposition through a few strategic words.

 MailChimp does a great job of this on their site with a centrally placed call-to-action button: